gjasper/parallel-diagnose/README.md

-This project implements the MergeXplain algorithm proposed in [1] using gecode as the constraint solver.
+This project implements the level wise parallelization diagnosis from [1] using gecode as the constraint solver.

 ## Sample Problems